sachinsu/sachinsu.github.io/content/posts/restapiversioning.md

 * Service must remain fault-tolerant in case of failures.
 * Typically REST is meant for State transfer/CRUD Operations but many times the purpose of end point is to offer action.
 In such cases specify the action being performed at the end , i.e. after establishing the exact resource, of URL like, ```/user-management/users/{userid}/:send-sms```.
 In this,

   * 'user-management' indicates host
   * 'users' indicates users collection
   * '{userid}' is to identify user by ID
   * ':send-sms' indicates action (prefixed with ':') to be performed.
+* Use tools like [Swagger](https://swagger.io) for API documentation and to create language-specific client libraries

 #### Reviewing REST APIs